-A formal Designated Emphasis in International and Community Nutrition is available to doctoral students in participating graduate programs such as Nutritional Biology or Epidemiology.More
+A formal Designated Emphasis in Global Nutrition is available to doctoral students in participating graduate programs such as Nutritional Biology, Epidemiology, or Public Health Sciences.More

-Join us in making a difference in the fight against malnutrition by making a donation to our fund to establish an endowed chair in maternal and infant nutrition in the Department of Nutrition.More
+Join us in making a difference in training the next generation of students in the fight against malnutrition by making a donation to support student fellowships, research, and outreach activities.More

 The UC Davis Institute for Global Nutrition (IGN) coordinates research and training activities concerning human nutrition problems of low-income countries, and of ethnic minorities and disadvantaged groups in the United States.
 IGN also offers a Designated Emphasis program for doctoral students in participating graduate programs.
 The specific objectives of the IGN are: